timepp/enhanced-deno-log/README.md

 Add timestamp, levels, coloring by levels, log to files and indentions to Deno's `console` API with zero configuration.

-> Note: https://jsr.io/@timepp/zero-config-deno-log is the old name, it contains versions up to 0.1.7 and won't be updated anymore.
-Please use https://jsr.io/@timepp/enhanced-deno-log instead.

 ## Features

 - Colored output for errors(red), warnings(yellow), infos(blue), debugs(gray), timers(green)